Tony118g/doctor-diary/README.md

    ![screenshot of booking confirmation](assets/readme-images/confirm-booking.png)

-   * If the user confirms the booking, they are informed that the appointment has been booked successfully and are presented with options to book another appointment or return to the maion menu.
+   * If the user confirms the booking, they are informed that the appointment has been booked successfully and are presented with options to book another appointment or return to the main menu.

    ![screenshot of the prompt to book again](assets/readme-images/book-another-appt-prompt.png)